manoel-lopes/clean-forum-node-api/README.md

 - **Stubs**: It uses stubs to replace real implementations of certain modules (like use cases) with a controlled, predictable behavior during tests.
 - **Spies/Mocks**: To verify interactions between different parts of the code, it uses spies and mocks to observe function calls and their arguments.
 - **Fakes**: It uses factory functions to generate fake data for testing, ensuring consistent and repeatable test scenarios.
-- **E2E Testing**: It performs end-to-end tests by making HTTP requests to the running application and asserting the responses.

 ---